1. Will all my staff be allowed to return to office once I resume operations? Do we still need to have split teaming?

 Functions that can be done through email, telephone or videoconferencing should be conducted remotely.
 Employers should review work processes, provide the necessary IT equipment to employees and adopt solutions that enable remote working and online collaboration.

 Physical meetings are regarded as work-related events and are allowed to proceed with a cap of 50 physical attendees.
-They will also be subject to other Safe Management Measures being put in place, such as clear physical spacing of at least 1 metre between all individuals during the meeting and wearing of masks.
+They will also be subject to other Safe Management Measures being put in place, depending on the specific premises where the event is being held.

 You may socialise with colleagues in the same shift, team or worksite, in groups within and outside of the workplace, subject to prevailing community social gathering rules and group size limits.
 Safe distancing of at least 1 metre should be maintained between groups at all times.